 The Model 18 brought me great joy.
 It was beautifully made and offered quality sound at a not too unreasonable price.
 This was the last product that Saul Marantz was personally involved in designing and making.
 He had to sell his company to help pay for the development of this product and recover some of the losses he experienced from having to sell the 10B at a price below what it actually cost him to make.
 Today, the Model 18 is considered a classic.
 Used ones in good condition, especially if the scope still works, will require a substantial investment.

-Let us start with the turntable, toneare, and phono cartridge.
+Let us start with the turntable, tonearm, and phono cartridge.
 The entry level product of choice is the $475 Rega Planar 1, which integrates all three components.
 Each component is exceptional.
 Not only that, but they have already been setup and optimized in advance.
 This combination offers an engaging and lively sound that outshines all of its peers.
+Other tables which might have more expensive phono cartridges do not have the precision bearings of the Rega.
+Rega spends money where it counts the most.

 A separate phono preamp will be needed, however, since the Rega has no builtin preamp.
 A lot of money can be spent on a quality phono stage.
 Fortunately, the $129 Schiit Mani is more than adequate at providing superior phono amplification at a very reasonable price.